 NPLD projects that take place on military installations with some lands open to the public for recreation are eligible for DoD Legacy funding.
 This is a competitive funding application process.
-Projects emphasize habitat and cultural restoration.
-In 2011, the maximum amount awarded to each site was \$6,500.
+Projects emphasize conservation and habitat and cultural restoration.
+In 2012, the maximum amount awarded to each site was \$6,500.
 Funds may be used for equipment, materials and enhancements to land used by the public, but not for t-shirts, food or labor.
-The application is at, www.publiclandsday.org.
-Applications are due in the summer.
+The application is at: publiclandsday.org.
+A call for applications is issued each summer.